Spain agrees investment plan with Airbus in exchange for fewer job losses | Business

-Spain's government on Thursday said it had agreed to a series of measures with Airbus aimed at propping up the sector and averting job losses after a meeting between Prime Minister Pedro Sanchez and Airbus Chief Executive Guillaume Faury.
+Spain's government and Airbus said on Thursday they had agreed measures aimed at propping up the aerospace sector and minimising job losses after a meeting between Prime Minister Pedro Sanchez and Airbus Chief Executive Guillaume Faury.

+"Both parties consider it essential to promote a series of initiatives to strengthen the whole sector in Spain and its auxiliary industries," Airbus and the government said in a joint statement.
+Battered by the fallout from the COVID-19 pandemic, Airbus, which is 4% owned by the Spanish government, has said it will lay off about 900 workers in Spain as part 15,000 cuts worldwide, prompting large protests outside its factories.

-Included in the measures are a 185 million euro ($218.56 million) investment plan to be financed by the European Union recovery fund and a commitment from Spain to order several military aircraft.
+Included in the measures are a 185 million euro ($219 million) investment plan to be financed by the European Union recovery fund and a commitment from Spain to order several military aircraft.
+Spain will also help support Airbus in negotiations to help persuade the United States to lift sanctions on the company.

-In exchange Airbus said it would aim to minimize job cuts in Spain and find solutions for plants with lower workload, the government said in a statement. ($1 = 0.8465 euros)
+In exchange, Airbus said it would aim to minimise job cuts in Spain and find solutions for plants with lower workload. ($1 = 0.8465 euros)

 - READ MORE ON: